zhimw/zhimw/README.md

 - 👋 Hi, I’m @zhimw
 - For me, learning is a lifetime experience.
 - 👀 I’m interested in computer science and software development
-- 🌱 I’m currently learning Berkely cs61b
+- 🌱 I’m currently learning database and full stack mern.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...